eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

     - HSPA modem: atd&ast;99&ast;&ast;&ast;1#
     - EVDO/CDMA modem: atd#777

-- **APN**: defines the modem access point name (HSPA modems only).
+- **APN**: defines the modem access point name.

     This parameter is mandatory for standard profiles and optional for generic ones.
     In the case of generic profiles, if it is left empty, the value is automatically picked up from the Mobile Broadband Provider the modem is registered to.
-If a value is filled, the APN value is explicitly configured and the default value is overridden.
+If a value is filled, the APN value is explicitly configured.

+    To avoid misconfiguration issues, it is strongly recommended to set it manually.

+    !!! note
+        **APN value configuration**

         A good practice is to set the interface status to **Disabled** and then **Enable For WAN** when the APN is explicitly set.
 NetworkManager, indeed, will fallback to the default value if a wrong APN is specified, causing misleading behaviors.
 This does not happen if the interface is disabled and re-enabled after APN changes.

-- **Auth Type**: specifies the authentication type (HSPA modems only).
+- **Auth Type**: specifies the authentication type.
     - None
     - Auto
     - CHAP